booch/presentations/Passion_+_Giving/slides.md

 ???

 * On my way home, I was passing by Ferguson
-* I decided to stop at the Krispy Kreme at 270 and West Florissant
+* I decided to stop at the Krispy Kreme at I-270 and West Florissant
+* I don't often pass up a donut store
+* Traffic was crazy across from the store

 ---
 class: single-image